paultopia/experimental-cryogen/resources/templates/md/posts/text-encoding-browser.md

  :executable false
  :tags  ["javascript" "web" "unicode" "browsers" "utf-8" "latin-1"]}

-So I'm working on a slightly irrational project, namely, extracting citations from MS-Word formatted law review articles and generating bibtex download + on-screen display, in pure client-side javascript.
+So I'm working on a slightly irrational project, namely, extracting citations from MS-Word formatted law review articles and generating bibtex download + on-screen display, in pure client-side Javascript.

 This has a lot of steps to it, but the browser is a surprisingly good platform for doing it (and an unbeatable platform for delivery).